janaSunrise/spotify-playing-readme/README.md

   - [x] Marquee show
   - [ ] Dancing bars display
   - [x] Display bars when not listening.
+  - [x] Allow linking to your profile along with the link.
 - [ ] Bar customization
   - [ ] No bars
   - [x] Green normal bars